-'Hidden Figures' Will Show The Need For Sisterhood & That Couldn't Be More Important
+'Hidden Figures' Shows The Need For Sisterhood

 There is nothing like a film that features women empowerment at its finest, and judging from the trailer for the biopic Hidden Figures, it seems like this new movie will do exactly that.
 Directed by Ted Melfi, Hidden Figures, out Dec.
 25, is a film about the three Black women who played integral roles in many of NASA’s first space missions as the human “computers" who helped launch astronaut John Glenn into space in 1962.
 The central trio features Oscar nominee Taraji P. Henson, Oscar winner Octavia Spencer, and Grammy-nominated musician Janelle Monae.
 These three powerful actors just add to the excitement many women have for the film, which seems to be a rare example women of brilliant, ambitious women shown as allies on-screen.
 To often we see women — especially those of color — depicted as competitors and enemies, and it's time to see them working with each other on-screen rather than against.